smattle/passwordManager/README.md

 - **Incorrect master password**: Ensure you’re entering the correct master password.
 - **File not found errors during import/export**: Double-check the file path and permissions.
+- **Import not importing last line**: Ensure the import file ends on a newline